 The university-sponsored Medicare Advantage Enhanced Plan has two out-of-pocket limits: one for medical and a second for prescription drug costs.

-Medicare Advantage Enhanced Plan - Annual out-of-pocket limits, 2017
+Medicare Advantage Enhanced Plan - Annual out-of-pocket limits

 |Medical||$0 per person|

 In some cases, prior authorization is necessary for non-emergency use of certain facilities, diagnostic testing, and other health services before care is provided.
-Although the 2017 preauthorization list is not yet available, you can access the 2016 preauthorization list for active employees (PDF, 14KB) to see a similar list of services/treatments.
+You can access the preauthorization list for active employees (PDF, 14KB) to see a similar list of services/treatments.

 As long as your doctor, hospital, or other provider participates in (i.e., accepts payment from) Medicare, you will receive the same level of coverage whether or not your provider is a member of the UHC Group National PPO Network.
 The university-sponsored group Medicare Advantage Base Plan and Medicare Advantage Enhanced Plan provide the flexibility to see providers in or out of network at the same cost.

-- The Summary of Benefits and Coverage information is also part of this guide.
-See pp. 8-9 and 29-40.
+- The Summary of Benefits and Coverage (SBC) information is included in this guide.
+See pp. 18-41.

 - FAQs: University-sponsored Medicare Advantage plans